-Cost changes are due to the transfer of ESP to CIP projects related directly to RGH Headquarters building.
+Cost changes are due to the transfer of ESP to CIP projects related directly to the Support Center.

-The project scope has remained the same.
+The project scope has changed to include the new projects transferred from ESP.
 The schedule and expenditure projections shown in Block B above are preliminary design level estimates and are expected to change based upon site conditions and design constraints.
-Planning work began under ESP A-890.63, RGH Switchgear and Generator Replacement.
+Planning work began under ESP A-890.63, Support Center Switchgear and Generator Replacement, A-890.62 for Support Center Building Restack Project, A-890.70 for Facade and Screen Wall and Green Roof Replacement of 2nd Floor Blazer units started under ESP A-890.58

-Coordinating Agencies: Montgomery County Government; Prince George's County Government
+Coordinating Agencies: Montgomery County Government; Prince George's County Government Coordinating Projects: Not Applicable